What are Suzanne’s specialties?

 Suzanne has trained extensively at The Gottman Institute (www.Gottman.com) and at ICEEFT (www.iceeft.com), both world-renowned couples therapy research institutes.
 Both encourage longer sessions with couples, based on studies.
 For more information about the methods used at CloserCouples, please take a look at gottman.com and at iceeft.com.
 Suzanne has completed Basic Training and some advanced coursework in EMDR: www.emdr.com.

 Suzanne’s training includes research-based clinical training as well as modalities that honor psyche, soul and spirit.
 She is in the process of becoming a Holotropic Breathwork facilitator.
 She has been accepted into the Multidisciplinary Association for Psychedelic Studies where she has completed a Utah site application and is in training to provide a breakthrough treatment for PTSD (completing Parts A and B of the training protocol).
 In these highly transformative settings, and indeed in many cultures and healing practices, there are all day or multi-day rituals and processes that allow time enough for true transformation to take place.
 And now, at the Gottman Institute there is research being conducted on these multi-hour and multi-day sessions with promising results.
-Suzanne anticipates that weekly sessions may become an extinct treatment model in light of the compelling anecdotal and research-based evidence for all day sessions punctuated by integrative sessions.
+Suzanne anticipates that the intensive model will be considered the state of the art in light of the compelling anecdotal and research-based evidence for all day sessions punctuated by integrative sessions.
 Such models allow more individuals and couples to stop suffering sooner.

 Suzanne has noticed that lengthier sessions allow her to make more useful interventions because there is actually time for a beginning, middle, and end to a complex process necessary for real relief.
 A longer single session provides a “container” that weekly shorter sessions cannot always achieve, and a surrounding that allows for more disclosure and greater opportunities for healing.
 This field for healing cannot be created under pressured time constraints.